 This Blackberry Cheesecake Ice Cream Cake is a showstopper, but it's easy to make!
 A rich filling of vanilla ice cream, cream cheese and homemade blackberry sauce tops a gluten-free crust made with almond and oat flour.
 Make ahead and freeze for a special occasion, (or simply to perk up a Wednesday night!)

 My inspiration for this Blackberry Cheesecake Ice Cream Cake came from my friend, Katherine at Love in My Oven.
 She recently shared her spectacular Strawberry Cheesecake Ice Cream Cake with a graham cracker crust.
 It sounded so delicious and looked so beautiful that I decided that I had simply had to make a gluten-free version of it.

 And with a big bowl of freshly-picked blackberries, it was easy to decide on the flavour!

-This frozen dessert can be made well ahead of time and stored in the freezer, ready for impromptu get-togethers.
+This ice cream cake can be made well ahead of time and stored in the freezer, ready for impromptu get-togethers.

 Ready to make an ice cream cake?
 Here's what you'll need.

 - blackberries: I used freshly picked blackberries, but you can find them almost year-round in stores now.
 You can use frozen blackberries as well.

 - cream cheese: there's no point in going low-fat here, as this is not a low-cal dessert!
 You might as well get all the flavour from full fat cream cheese.
 You'll need two bricks (16 oz in total.)